codepath/android_guides/Sliding-Tabs-with-PagerSlidingTabStrip.md

 }
 ```

-Once you have included the library and synced with Gradle, we can use the `SlidingTabLayout` in our layout file to display tabs.
+Once you have included the library and synced with Gradle, we can use the `PagerSlidingTabStrip` in our layout file to display tabs.
 Your layout file will have tabs on the top and a `ViewPager` on the bottom as shown in the code snippet below:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>